TeriD/WebDev_PotholeReporter/README.md

 # Pothole Reporting Form

-This is a simple, interactive HTML and JavaScript form designed to collect pothole reports from the public or internal users.
-The form allows users to enter basic contact information, describe the pothole location, rate the severity, and provide additional details.
-Submitted reports are summarized dynamically on the page using JavaScript.

-This project is ideal for local governments, DOTs, or community-driven reporting tools.
-It can be expanded with backend integration, location mapping, or data persistence.
+This is an interactive, responsive HTML and JavaScript-based form for reporting potholes.
+It supports location selection via map, dynamic county filtering, reverse geocoding, and user-friendly field validation.
+The form is tailored for public or internal reporting and is extensible for integration with backend databases and dashboards.

 ## Features

-- Clean, responsive design
+- Clean, responsive design using Flexbox
-- JavaScript-powered form validation and summary display
+- JavaScript-powered form validation with inline error messaging
-- Customizable district/region selection
-- Supports severity levels and optional descriptions
+- County selector with dynamic filtering
+- Map-based location picker using Leaflet.js
+- Reverse geocoding to automatically populate location from coordinates (in progress)
+- Automatic KYTC District lookup from selected county via GeoJSON
+- Image upload with preview
+- Real-time report summary display on submission

 ## Technologies

 - HTML5
-- CSS3
+- CSS3 (Flexbox)
 - Vanilla JavaScript
+- Leaflet.js
+- GeoJSON

+## Work in Progress

+- 🔄 Reverse geocoding call functional but still under validation
+- 💾 Database integration not yet implemented
+- 📊 Dashboard for submitted data planned for future enhancement

-## Future Enhancements (Ideas)
+## Future Enhancements

-- Map-based location picker (Leaflet.js or Google Maps)
-- File upload for images
+- Backend storage via API or SQLite/PostgreSQL
-- Database or API integration for storing reports
+- Dashboard for visualizing and managing submitted pothole reports
+- Email notifications or ticket creation upon submission
+- Mobile-first enhancements and accessibility improvements